Eurosceptics poised for German breakthrough, hurting Merkel

 A breakthrough for the party, which advocates forcing weaker members out of the single currency area, would send shock waves around Europe and could spook financial markets, even though its voice in parliament would be small.

-An INSA poll on Thursday gave Merkel's conservatives 38 percent and their liberal Free Democrat (FDP) allies 6 percent, putting the center-right one point behind the three left-of-center opposition parties, with a combined 45 percent.
+An INSA poll on Thursday gave Merkel's conservatives 38 percent and their liberal Free Democrat (FDP) allies 6 percent, putting the centre-right one point behind the three left-of-centre opposition parties, with a combined 45 percent.

 The survey was the first to show the AfD, created just seven months ago, clearing the 5 percent hurdle to win seats in the Bundestag lower house.
 Its best score in other polls has been 4 percent, but pollsters say it may have higher unavowed support.